-Violation of Fifth Amendment Right to Substantive Due Process: Impermissible Punishment of Civil Detainees; Denial of Reasonable Safety under Current Conditions (All Named Plaintiffs Seeking Declaratory and Injunctive Relief) (Class Seeking Declaratory Relief)
+Violation of Fifth Amendment Right to Substantive Due Process: Impermissible Punishment of Civil Detainees; Denial of Reasonable Safety under Current Conditions (All Named Plaintiffs and Class)

-222. Plaintiffs repeat and reallege each and every allegation above, as if set forth in full herein.
+266. Plaintiffs repeat and reallege each and every allegation above, as if set forth in full herein.

-223. The Fifth Amendment of the U.S. Constitution guarantees that civil detainees, including all immigrant detainees, may not be subjected to punishment.
-The federal government violates this substantive due process right when it subjects civil detainees to confinement, the fact, nature, or conditions of which amount to punishment or which creates an unreasonable risk to detainees' safety and health.
+267. The Fifth Amendment of the U.S. Constitution guarantees that civil detainees, including all immigrant detainees, may not be subjected to punishment.
+The federal government violates this substantive due process right when it subjects civil detainees to confinement, the fact, nature, or conditions of which amount to punishment; which is not reasonably related to, or excessive in relation to the government's non-punitive purpose for confinement; or which creates an unreasonable risk to detainees' safety and health.

-224. Defendants are subjecting Plaintiffs and members of the putative class to punishment and an unreasonable heightened risk of contracting COVID-19, for which there is no vaccine, reliable treatment, or cure, for no legitimate reason or justification.
+268. Defendants are subjecting Plaintiffs and members of the putative class to punishment and an unreasonable heightened risk of contracting COVID-19, for which there is no vaccine, reliable treatment, or cure, for no legitimate reason or justification.
+The detention of Plaintiffs and members of the putative class is not reasonably related to, and is excessive in relation to, the government's purpose of securing their availability for removal.
 Defendants' practices, including but not limited to maintaining population levels too high for social distancing to be possible, subject Plaintiffs and members of the putative class to an unreasonable risk of serious harm, including severe illness and death, in violation of their due process rights.

-225. Defendants are acting with deliberate indifference towards Plaintiffs and proposed class members by failing to safeguard their health and safety adequately.
+269. Defendants are acting with deliberate indifference towards Plaintiffs and proposed class members by failing to safeguard their health and safety adequately.

-226. Defendants are exposing Plaintiffs and proposed class members to a substantial-indeed grave-risk of serious harm, including death.
+270. Defendants are exposing Plaintiffs and proposed class members to a substantial-indeed grave-risk of serious harm, including death.
 Defendants know of and are disregarding the substantial risk to Plaintiffs and proposed class members' health or safety.

-227. Thus, Defendants' continued detention of Plaintiffs and the proposed class members under the current conditions violates their due process rights.
+271. Thus, Defendants' continued detention of Plaintiffs and the proposed class members under the current conditions violates their due process rights.